This chapter provides information and guidance on some specific procedures for troubleshooting system crashes.

 The crash might also be a GC issue, but it could equally be something else (such as a compiler or runtime bug) that leaves object references in the heap in an inconsistent or incorrect state.
 In this case, collect as much information as possible about the environment and try possible workarounds.
 If the issue is GC-related you might be able to temporarily work around the issue by changing the GC configuration.
 This is discussed in 4.2.2 Crash During Garbage Collection.

 If a crash occurs with a critical application, and the crash appears to be caused by a bug in the HotSpot VM, then it might be desirable to quickly find a temporary workaround.
 The purpose of this section is to suggest some possible workarounds.
-If the crash occurs with an application that is deployed with the most recent release of Java SE, then the crash should always be reported to Sun Microsystems either by logging a support call (for customers with support contracts), by reporting a one–time–incident (see Commercial Support for links to support options), or by submitting a bug to the bug database (see Other Resources for the link to the bug database).
+If the crash occurs with an application that is deployed with the most recent release of Java SE, then the crash should always be reported to Sun Microsystems either by logging a support call (for customers with support contracts), by reporting a one–time–incident, or by submitting a bug to the bug database.

 Note - Even if a workaround in this section successfully eliminates a crash, the workaround is not a fix for the problem, but merely a temporary solution.
 Submit a support call or bug report with the original configuration that demonstrated the issue.